slalaure/mqtt_uns_viewer/public/README.md

     ```bash
     node server.js
     ```
     You should see console output indicating that the server has started and successfully connected to AWS IoT Core.
+If the simulator is enabled, you will see a confirmation message.

 2.  **Open the Application:**
     * Open your web browser and navigate to **http://localhost:8080**.

+---

+## ## Simulator API

+If the simulator is enabled (`SIMULATOR_ENABLED=true`), the following REST API endpoints are available to control it.
+The UI uses these endpoints, but they can also be called from tools like `curl` or Postman.

+* ### Start Simulator
+    `POST /api/simulator/start`
+    Starts the simulation loop.

+* ### Stop Simulator
+    `POST /api/simulator/stop`
+    Stops the simulation loop.

+* ### Get Status
+    `GET /api/simulator/status`
+    Returns the current status of the simulator.
+    **Response:** `{"status": "running"}` or `{"status": "stopped"}`

 ---